 How do I find an old Michigan year book?

-My family member was associated with the University long ago -- how can I find out more information about him/her?
+My family member was associated with the University long ago -- how can I find out more information about this person?

 The Bentley Historical Library is the best place to research individuals associated with the University.
 Depending on the time period, extent of the involvement and other factors, there may be much or little available.
 Looking at student directories may be a good first step.

-I'm looking for examples of honors theses/dissertations/ accepted at the University.
+I'm looking for examples of honors theses/masters theses/dissertations accepted at the University.

 The Bentley Historical Library will have copies of these publications and can provide you with copies or scans of what you need.